— Aurora Police Dept. 🇺🇸🇺🇸🇺🇸 (@AuroraPD) July 3, 2020

 The four officers could not be immediately reached for comment.

 McClain died after an August 19, 2019 encounter with police.
 Cops said they’d been responding to a call about a suspicious person.
-As seen on video, McClain pleaded with them, denied wrongdoing, and said he couldn’t breath.
+As seen on video, McClain pleaded with them, denied wrongdoing, and said he couldn’t breathe.
 A carotid hold (which cuts off blood to the brain) was applied.
 Fire officials also administered the sedative ketamine.

 McClain suffered cardiac arrest and became brain dead; he was taken off of life support.
 No charges were filed.
 District Attorney Dave Young of the 17th Judicial District said he couldn’t bring a case because a pathologist couldn’t determine if this was a homicide.
 The Colorado Governor Jared Polis (D) recently appointed the Attorney General Phil Weiser as special prosecutor.